 - Are your sales transactional or deeply relationship and value-based?

-- Do you process quotes or sell your product or services?
+- Do you process quotes for your quota or sell solutions and services?

 If you’re freaking out right now, ask yourself if you can change.
 Are you willing to learn harder than your peers?
 Will you invest in developing those “soft skills” that will keep you relevant and in demand?